 Voltage • Students will have access to electricity in Rwanda.
 Electric current is 230 volts, and the plugs are European-style with two round pins (Type C), so a plug adapter is necessary, and a voltage converter is required to power some electronic devices.

 Visa • U.S. citizens are not currently required to have a visa to enter Rwanda.
-Non-U.S. citizens must check local visa requirements.
+Non-U.S. citizens must check local visa requirements and are responsible for obtaining the necessary visas for entrance into or transit through any countries visited.

 The Global Awareness in Action Rwanda program is directed by Susannah Poland.
 If you have questions, are interested in receiving more detailed information, or would like to talk further about the program or any of our high school summer programs abroad, please get in touch!

 How To Apply